 Let’s take a look!

-An introduction to ConvertKit vs ActiveCampaign
+An introduction to ConvertKit and ActiveCampaign

 Email marketing is an excellent way to build and nurture your blog’s audience.
 Before you can get started, however, you’ll need a dedicated email marketing tool.